Are you familiar with inbound marketing? If yes, then you must know the popular phrase – “Attract, convert, close, delight.”

 Provide personalized service: Make them feel special

-Customer service is no more restricted inside the four walls of the call center room.
+Customer service is no more restricted inside the four walls of the call centre room.
 Now you can deploy customer service as a marketing team strategy.

 While contacting your clients, make sure to remember their names, personal details and your previous conversation history with them – refer to their last purchase and ask for the feedback.
 All these small factors will help them feel more ‘at home’ with your business.